felippe-regazio/sh-simple-deployer/README.md

 )
 ```

-### 3. Add the directories that you want to upload on the directores.txt file
+### 3. Add the directories that you want to upload on the directories.txt

-inside the ./deploy folder.
-Add the paths relative to project root, separated
-by a blank line.
+The directories.txt lives inside the ./deploy folder.
+Add the paths or files relative to project root, separated by a blank line.

-### 4. Add the directories you want to ignore on the ignore.txt file, in the same
+### 4. Add the directories you want to ignore on the ignore.txt

+The ignore.txt file lives inside the ./deploy folder.
-way you did with the directories.txt.
+Add paths in the same way you did with the directories.txt.
+This paths, folder, rules or files will be ignored by rsync.

-### 5. Add a optional message to appear on the console when running the deployer.
+### 5. Add an optional message to appear on the console when running the deployer.

+You can write something on the remind.txt file.
+This will be showed everytime someone runs deploy.sh.

 ### 6. Execute.
 To do it, run:

+Now, when you modify something on your project, just run de deployer and it will sync
+your local project with the server, based on your configurations.

 ```bash
 sh deploy.sh